rs2247/onboarding/README.md

 # onboarding
-This an onboarding excercise github repository
-Not to be used under any circumstances
+This an onboarding excercise github repository.
+Not to be used outside of onboarding excercise under any circumstances.